neerajtiwari360/databricks_setup/README.md

 2. **Spark Workers**: Two Spark workers for running Spark jobs.
 3. **PostgreSQL Database**: A PostgreSQL database instance to store data.
 4. **Jupyter Notebook**: A Jupyter Notebook environment with PySpark installed.
+5. **Flask API**: A Flask application for inserting and retrieving data from the PostgreSQL database.

 ### Docker Services Summary: